russelljjarvis/Spike2Vec.jl/main.typ

 10. We discard all cluster labels that correspond to just a single time window, and retain the set of cluster labels, that have at least one repeating label.
 We regard these duplicated cluster labels as repeated temporal spatial patterns.

+=== Common Coordinates of Spike2Vec Algorithm Details

+The output of Spike2vec, is a reduced set of vectors.
+Only replayed events are encoded as vectors, and everything else that can be regarded as a non repeating or a state transition is disregarded.

+1. When each individuals recorded spike session is encoded as a matrix of column spike2vec vectors, between pairs of matrices, iterate over pairs of full recording matrices where each matrix is derived from one of two different individuals.

+2. Consider pairs of matrices between each of all possible individuals.

+3. At each step find the a reorganization of the sequence of vector axis, which maximises the commanility between each pair.

 === Discusssion

-The attractor network view of the mammal cortex is consistant with phenomological observations about the mind, such that people commonly refer to "circular thinking", in obsessive compulsive disorder.
-Furthermore action and perception are theorized to occur in alternating cycles, during "action-perception" loops.

-Neuronal synaptic weight changes, that happen as a result of STDP, simply bias the brain in a manner which will make salient brain states more likely to occur.

 It is possible that the windows which were disregarded because they didn't repeat, may well repeat given long enough neuronal recordings.
 This is an unavoidable problem, caused by fact that only a limited duration of recording data is: a. available and b, computationally tractable to analyse.
+States and state transitions cannot be distinguished from each other.

 In the absence of infinite recording data, we can draw no conclusions about wether one of observations would have re-occured given more time.
 Another caveat is that inside this frame work it is impossible to distinguish between brain states that are relevant to the organism, and state transitions, which may also look similar from trial to trial.